-2015 was tough for me as a housewife and stay at home mom.
-So often it felt like my children would orbit around me, but with chaos instead of the beautiful illustration of swimming planets, as Allah describes in the Qur'an.
+Last year was tough for me as a housewife and stay at home mom.
+So often it felt like my children would orbit me with chaos instead of the beautiful illustration of swimming planets, as Allah describes in the Qur'an.

-2015 was tough.
-With my 4th child born in January, it started out rather smooth, but with a 4 year old and 2 year old still needing a lot of attention, things built up quickly.
+Last year was tough.
+With my 4th child born in January, it started out smoothly, but with a 4 year old and 2 year old still needing a lot of attention, things built up quickly.

 The idea that I gave up my career and no one really saw what a sacrifice that was, in order to focus my attention on my family.

 Toward the end of the year, and especially with the coming of the new year, I decided I needed to change my perspective.

-I didn't give up my career in the technology field, instead I changed careers.
+I didn't give up my career in the technology field, instead I just changed careers.
 It's no different than choosing to move into the health science field, or the teaching field.
 I am now working in my career in the homemaking field.

 Let me take a moment to recognize all the women out there that are homemakers while juggling life as a student, a full-time employee, or the like.

 One book that really helped me in my mental shift toward appreciating my career as a homemaker is Journey of a Muslimah Homemaker: Spirituality in Homemaking (you can by the eBook for $5 directly from the author, Ameera Rahim.

-Another breath of fresh air for homemakers in the midst of the hustle of life is Gift from the Sea.
-I wish they handed out this book to each mother on their child's second birthday, it's that good.
+Another breath of fresh air for homemakers in the midst of the hustle of life is Gift From The Sea.
+I wish they handed out this book to each mother on their child's second birthday, it's that good!

 Sometimes that is learning more about child psychology, brain development and positive discipline.
-Other times it's learning how to make things from scratch, like mayonnaise (super easy, by the way!), ketchup, lotion, and play doh.
+Other times it's learning how to make things from scratch, like mayonnaise (super easy, by the way), ketchup, lotion, and play doh.

 I appreciate when I can gain some intellectual stimulation by learning new things that will improve my homemaking, but part of this career path is turning homemaking into an art as well.

-I'm (slowly) learning how to decorate my home for more than just function.
-Our current home is the only one I've ever planned to live in for more than a few years, so it's the first time I've wanted to customize it, and make it both beautiful, in sha Allah, and highly functional inshallah.
+I'm slowly learning how to decorate my home for more than just functionionality.
+Our current home is the only one I've ever planned to live in for more than a few years.
+Therefore, it's the first time I've wanted to customize it and make it both beautiful and highly functional inshallah.

 AUTHOR SHANNEN: I'm a revert to Islam and I homeschooled my teen daughter while starting the homeschool cycle again with my two little ones.
 Being recently domesticated, you can find me knitting, crocheting, quilting, tatting, or picking up another hobby just for the fun of it.
-Blogging is a domesticated fit to my IT background, and you can find me writing about how to homeschool high school, preschool and everything that goes along with it.
+Blogging is a domesticated fit to my IT background and you can find me writing about how to homeschool high school, preschool, and everything that goes along with it.
 You can connect with me via my website at www.middlewaymom,com or on my social networks.